Eternity Rings: Meaning, History & When to Give Them

 The Meaning of the Eternity Ring

-An eternity ring is designed to be a symbol or token of everlasting love as well as the ‘eternity’ a husband and wife plan to share together.
+The eternity rings are designed to be a symbol or token of everlasting love as well as the ‘eternity’ a couple plan to share together.

-An eternity ring, also known as an infinity ring, is a lady’s ring, worn on the hand, comprising a band of precious metal (usually gold) set with a continuous line of identically cut gemstones (usually diamonds) to symbolize never-ending love, usually given by a husband to his wife on the occasion of a significant anniversary.
+An eternity ring, also known as an infinity ring, worn on the hand, comprising a band of precious metal (usually gold) set with a continuous line of identically cut gemstones (usually diamonds).
+Eternity rings meaning never-ending love, usually given by a husband to his wife on the occasion of a significant anniversary.

 History of The Eternity Ring

 The concept of an eternity ring dates back approximately 4,000 years to Egyptian times.
 While the Egyptians didn’t necessarily use the rings to commemorate a specific occasion, they were said to have used them simply as a token of both eternal love and life.